mjtalbot/quarto/readme.md

 Simple game that lets you play quarto. well it lets a computer play really, there's hardly a way to let you play, but its good enough for me. good enough for me.

 # Todo:
 - UI:
-    - represent game in front end
-        - allow making moves
-        - make display for a game (uuid, player names, pieces and board)
-        - show winner (could get returned with the game when its won?)
     - enhance ui
     - add in bower
+    - show games youre in
+- Websockets
+    - deal with errors over websockets
+    - invites to join a game
 - Backend:
-    - list closed games
-    - list open games
+    - add a lobby (mostly for ai's)
-    - list games you're in
+    - show games
+        - open, closed, finished based on who's in them
     - invite players to join (email or ai player name??)
-    - websocket support
 - General:
     create setup.py
     create an AI to play players if requested